 Consider how your warehouses are organized, too.
 There may be ways to adjust the layout so that the fulfillment process moves more smoothly.
 Have spaces that are reserved for receiving and make sure that the pathways to other parts of the facility are clear.

 Keep all products labeled clearly and set up a system of labeling for the aisles that makes sense for the space.
 Prioritize the location of in-demand products so they are easy to access.
 And if you use the First-in First-out (FIFO) method, you’ll ensure that you move the goods that have been sitting around the longest.

 4. Communicate with All Parts of the Supply Chain

 To enhance the purchase order process, make a point of communicating with all parts of the supply chain on a regular basis.
 There could be problems or limitations that negatively impact the process.
 And you won’t know unless you ask.

 For instance, you can ask if the equipment is sufficient to get the job done.
 While data might tell you when a truck or piece of machinery is due for maintenance, actual interaction with someone who uses that equipment will be far more revealing.
 You’ll be able to pinpoint areas of inefficiency and address them before they snowball into larger problems.

 It is especially important to check in with your shippers.
 Track the delivery times so you know how your shippers stack up against the competition.
 And don’t be afraid to ask members of your business how they perceive the efficiency of other vendors.

-As a leader, you’ll need to communicate that quality is one of your priorities.
+As a leader, you will need to communicate that quality is one of your priorities.
 If the products and services are executed properly, you’ll save time for everyone as you move up the supply chain.
 Set up a calendar so you are making routine checks with all vendors you use.